Ryoichi1222/RyoichiKami/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a junior high school student.
+I’m Japanese.<br>
 The languages I can use are Ruby and JavaScript.
 The framework is Ruby and Rails, and the JavaScript is Nuxt.js. thank you.

 <a href="https://github.com/anuraghazra/github-readme-stats">